-B. Provide a vehicle that will strengthen the professionalism, expertise and competency of those individuals working with students with disabilities in higher education through:
+B. Provide a vehicle that will strengthen the professionalism, expertise and competency of those individuals working with individuals with disabilities in higher education through:

-- Encouraging the development and expansion of a communication network primarily for those persons professionally involved in programs and services that address issues of access in higher education
+- Encouraging the development and expansion of a communication network primarily for those persons professionally involved in programs and services that address issues of equity and access in higher education

 - Promoting research, evaluation, programmatic and fiscal planning.